WritheM/IntelliMerge/README.md

 - Community contributions for localisations
 - Issue Tracker and Feature Requests
+- Keep track of changes to the public API

 If you would like to help us with translating the platform into a language that we do not currently support, then feel free to fork this repository and then creating a pull request.